manboubird/activator-scalding/tutorial/src/index.md

 ## TfIdf

-Open <a href="#code/src/main/scala/scalding/TfIdf.scala">TfIdf.scala</a>, our most complex example script.
+Open <a class="shortcut" href="#code/src/main/scala/scalding/TfIdf.scala">TfIdf.scala</a>, our most complex example script.
 It implements the *term frequency-inverse document frequency* algorithm used as part of  the indexing process for document or Internet search engines.
-(See [here](http://en.wikipedia.org/wiki/Tf*idf) for more information on this algorithm.)
+(See [this Wikipedia page](http://en.wikipedia.org/wiki/Tf*idf) for more information on this algorithm.)

 In the Run panel, select *TfIdf* from the drop-down menu to invoke this script by itself.